public abstract class AbstractSequentialList<E> extends AbstractList<E>

 This implementation first gets a list iterator pointing to the

-indexed element (with listIterator(index)
+indexed element (with listIterator(index)).
+Then, it removes

-the element with ListIterator.remove
+the element with ListIterator.remove.

 Note that this implementation will throw an

-if the list iterator does not
+UnsupportedOperationException if the list iterator does not

-implement the remove
+implement the remove operation.

-- the index of the element to be removedUnsupportedOperationException
+remove in interface List<E>remove in class AbstractList<E>index - the index of the element to be removedUnsupportedOperationException - if the remove operation

-- if the index is out of range
+is not supported by this listIndexOutOfBoundsException - if the index is out of range

-(index < 0 || index >= size()
+(index < 0 || index >= size())public boolean addAll(int index,

 This implementation gets an iterator over the specified collection and